American Ballet Theatre (2000-2003)

 Pennsylvania Ballet (2003-2005)

-- Mentioned in 1998 NY Times article on ABT’s Studio Company: “”Trio Vivace” was a polished but somewhat academic new piece choreographed by a former Ballet Theater principal, Leslie Browne. to music by Handel and Vivaldi.
+Goodman was mentioned in a 1998 New York Times article on ABT’s Studio Company: “Trio Vivace was a polished but somewhat academic new piece choreographed by a former Ballet Theater principal, Leslie Browne. to music by Handel and Vivaldi.
 The trio gave its two women (Mayo Sugano and Erica Cornejo) a chance to display polished ballerina manners.
 It also introduced an immensely promising 16-year-old, Jamar Goodman.
 Trained by Kirk Peterson at the Hartford Ballet school, Mr. Goodman has a streamlined classical technique and control and a hint of windblown abandon that may further distinguish his dancing when he becomes more experienced.”

 Articles from Ballet Dance website (page no longer active)

 Blithely Learning by Doing, The New York Times